aaugustin/mtefd/multiple-template-engines.rst

 ``RequestContext`` is the pragmatic answer: it's instantiated with ``request`` and passes it to context processors.

+Built-in context processors are defined in ``django.core.context_processors``.
+They were introduced in 49fd163a_ and b28e5e41_.
+At that time, the template engine was implemented in ``django.core.template``.
+The magic-removal refactor moved the template engine to ``django.template`` but didn't touch context processors.

+Context processors make various bits of Django easier to interact with in templates.
+They don't quite belong to ``django.core``.
+In contrib apps, they live at the top level, like template tags and filters.
+Likewise, the proper location for Django context processors would be ``django.context_processors``, next to ``django.templatetags``.

 The CSRF processor is hardcoded in ``RequestContext`` in order to remove one configuration step and thus minimize the likelihood that users simply disable the CSRF protection.